 - Section 402 of the Veterans Access, Choice, and Accountability Act of 2014: “Provision of Counseling and Treatment for Sexual Trauma by the Department of Veterans Affairs to Members of the Armed Forces”

-- Veterans Access, Choice, and Accountability Act of 2014 Military Sexual Trauma Section 402: Provision of Counseling and Treatment for Sexual Trauma by the Department of Veterans Affairs to Members of the Armed Forces (Public Law 113-146) (“Choice Act”) Section 402 amended current law to authorize the VA, in consultation with the DoD, to provide sexual assault-related counseling and care for sexual trauma to members of the Armed Forces (including members of the National Guard and reserves) on active duty without the need for a referral.
-The Psychological Health Center of Excellence (PHCoE) is currently leading the DoD effort in supporting implementation of this act.
+Section 402 amended current law to authorize the VA, in consultation with the DoD, to provide sexual assault-related counseling and care for sexual trauma to members of the Armed Forces (including members of the National Guard and reserves) on active duty without the need for a referral.
+PHCoE is currently leading the DoD effort in supporting implementation of this act.

-Section 538 addresses “Improved DoD Prevention and Response to Sexual Assaults in which the Victim is a Male Member of the Armed Forces.”
-PHCoE is co-leading the development of the medical response in support of this section of the NDAA.
-It requires DoD to develop a plan to improve DoD prevention and response to sexual assaults in which the victim is a male member of the Armed Forces that contains:
+PHCoE co-lead the development of the medical response in support of this section of the NDAA.
+The Department of Defense Plan to Prevent and Respond to Sexual Assault of Military Men, released by SAPRO in December 2016, includes four objectives to improve DoD prevention and response to sexual assaults in which the victim is a male member of the Armed Forces: